Controlling secondary flows in Taylor-Couette flow using stress-free boundary conditions: Mixed spanwise and streamwise variations

-Due to the presence of this mean spanwise velocity, we can expect the patterns to be affected.
-Even if the induced velocities are small, they should be enough to nudge the large-scale structures.
-Indeed, when we examine the azimuthally- and temporally averaged flow fields, we find that the clear signature of the rolls is absent.
-One such case is presented in figure \ref{fig:azic} which shows the average azimuthal velocity of inclined pattern of wavenumber $k_\alpha=3.35$, $\alpha=36.6^{\circ}$ and $Re_s=10^4$.
+Even if the induced velocities are small they are enough to nudge the large-scale structures.
+Indeed, when we examine $\langle u_\theta \rangle_{\theta,t}$, we find that the clear signature of the rolls is absent.
+One such case is presented in figure \ref{fig:azic} which shows $\langle u_\theta \rangle_{\theta,t}$ for the spiral pattern $f_z=1.72$, $\alpha=36.6^{\circ}$ and $Re_s=10^4$.
 However, strong rolls are still present in an instantaneous velocity field.
-We quantify this statement by showing the auto-correlation of radial velocity in the mid-gap along the spanwise direction in figure \ref{fig:corr}.
+We quantify this statement by showing the auto-correlation of radial velocity in the mid-gap along the axial direction in figure \ref{fig:corr}.
 The large scale structures still exist as the radial velocity at the mid-point of the span is negatively correlated at the wavelength of a Taylor roll.

 The next step is to quantify the way the rolls are moving around.
-We show a space time diagram of the streamwise-averaged azimuthal velocity in the mid-gap in figure \ref{fig:spt}.
-We can see that the rolls follow the induced velocity, and are moving \emph{downwards} in time at a certain velocity, instead of moving upwards following the motion of the spiral.
+To quantify the axial velocity of the rolls, we follow \cite{sacco2019dynamics}, and take the Fourier transform of the azimuthal velocity in the mid-gap.
+We use the phase $\phi$ of the Fourier mode which is axisymmetric and fundamental in the axial direction to find the axial displacement of the rolls, and hence their velocity $v_{roll,z} = \dot{\phi} \Gamma/(2\pi)$.
+To show the effectiveness of this approach, we depict space time diagrams of the azimuthally-averaged azimuthal velocity in the mid-gap in figures \ref{fig:spt}-\ref{fig:spt2}, with the predicted location of the roll superimposed.
+For the first case, shown in \ref{fig:spt} the rolls remain relatively steady, fluctuating around a fixed position.
+For the second case in \ref{fig:spt2}, we can see that the rolls follow the induced velocity, and are moving \emph{downwards} in time at a certain velocity, instead of moving upwards following the motion of the spiral.
 To explain this, we return to the diagram in figure \ref{fig:vs}.
 The no-slip region is swept downwards by the incoming free-slip region, and the Reynolds stress imbalance follows this direction of movement.
-We postulate that the change in inhomegeneities in the downwards direction tends to move the roll downwards along the direction of change of inhomogeneities.
+We postulate that the change in inhomogeneities in the downwards direction tends to move the roll downwards along the direction of change of inhomogeneities.